 Karin Luter was formerly the controller for Gulfco, the St. Regis/Ritz Carlton and the Plaza Hotel in New York, as well an auditor for U.S. Bank, Aspen.
 In addition to Oxbridge Academy, she is active in a number of philanthropic causes, including Palm Beach Par 3 Foundation, Palm Beach Zoo, American Ballet Theatre, and Lincoln Center.
 She has served on many boards and committees, including the Aspen Art Museum, Presidential Advisory Committee for the Arts, Kennedy Center, New York Academy of Art, and Aspen Santa Fe Ballet.
-A graduate of the University of Delaware, Ms. Luter resides in Palm Beach and Aspen.
+A graduate of the University of Delaware, Mrs. Luter resides in Palm Beach and Aspen.

-Sean McGould is the founder of Lighthouse Investment Partners (“the “Firm”), which manages $8.5 billion in assets under management.
-He is responsible for overall portfolio construction and day-to-day operations of the Firm.
+Sean McGould is the founder of Lighthouse Investment Partners, which manages $8.5 billion in assets under management.
+He is responsible for overall portfolio construction and day-to-day operations.
 Mr. McGould is the chairman of the Lighthouse Executive Committee and the Lighthouse Investment Committee.
-He serves as the CEO and is on the Board of the Firm’s parent company, HFA Holdings, Ltd. Prior to Lighthouse, he was the Director of the Outside Trader Investment Program for Trout Trading Management company, Ltd. (“Trout”) based in Bermuda and worked for Price Waterhouse in auditing and corporate finance.
-He graduated with High Honors from Butler University with a Bachelor of Science in Accounting.
+He serves as the CEO and is on the Board of Lighthouse's parent company, HFA Holdings, Ltd. Prior to Lighthouse, he was the director of the Outside Trader Investment Program for Trout Trading Management company, Ltd. based in Bermuda and worked for Price Waterhouse in auditing and corporate finance.
+He graduated with high honors from Butler University with a Bachelor of Science in accounting.
 Mr. McGould played baseball at Butler for four years and was captain his senior year and now serves on the Butler University Business School Board of Visitors.
 He is actively involved in the Leukemia and Lymphoma Society and Ball 4 Lyfe.
 He is a member of the Young Presidents Organization.
-He and his wife, Erin, have been married for 22 years and has three children.
+He and his wife, Erin, have been married for 22 years and have three children.